rochacbruno/impedimenta/ansible/physical/roles/aur/README.md

 who'd like to locally package and install packages from the AUR, using aurutils.
 When invoked, this role will:

-1. Create a user named `aur-packager` and give them passwordless sudo access.
+1. Create an AUR user, and give it passwordless sudo privileges.
 2. Install aurutils.
 3. Create a package cache in `/var/cache/pacman/aur/`.
-Let this cache be owned by the `aur-packager` user.
+Let this cache be owned by the AUR user.
 4. Create a repository named `aur`, and make `/etc/pacman.conf` include it.
-5. Package and install the AUR packages named by the `aur_packages` variable.
-   Let all packaging work be done by the `aur-packager` user.
+5. Package and install the packages named by the `aur_packages` variable.
+Let all packaging work be done by the AUR user.

+This role doesn't allow one to serve packages over a network.
+Instead, only the local system may consume compiled packages.

+Variables:

+* `aur_packages`: Required.
+The AUR packages to compile.
+* `aur_user`: Optional.
+The name of the local system user that will compile and own packages.
+* `aur_user_home`: Optional.
+The AUR user's home directory.

 Sample playbook: